klode88/aws-serverless-event-driven-orders-api-/README.md

 Executes business logic (e.g., payment, inventory, notification)

-6️⃣ SNS publishes an event

-Sends notification to subscribers
+6️⃣ SNS publishes an event,Sends notification to subscribers

 Can notify email, other services, or future microservices

-7️⃣ If processing fails

-Message is retried automatically
+7️⃣ If processing fails,Message is retried automatically

 📎 Summary